eagogroupautomations/EAGO-BOARDS-DOCUMENTATION/STM32 EAGO RED DEV BOARD/README_1.md

 The board has a DIP-switch, to connect the modules.

-For example, to USB and stm32f10c8t6, USB and ESP8285, and USB to external Serial.
+For example, to USB and STM32F103C8T6, USB and ESP8285, and USB to external Serial.

+Table for DIP switch
+CONNECTION
+DIP

+1
+2
+3
+4

+USB <-> STM32
+ON
+ON
+OFF
+OFF

+USB <- > ESP8285
+OFF
+OFF
+ON
+ON

+USB <- > EXT SERIAL
+ALL OFF
+Use J13 male header near DIP
+Use J13

 ####